 Raccoons are among the most recognizable of nuisance animals.
 Their "bandit" masks and the ringed markings on their tails make them easy to recognize.
 They're also very intelligent, very physically strong, very unfriendly, and therefore a lot more dangerous than most people realize.
 If you corner a raccoon or come across one by accident, the raccoon can put a real hurting on you if it wants to; so keep a safe distance and don't back it into a situation in which it feels trapped.

 A lot of people think raccoons are cute, but adult wild raccoons are decidedly unfriendly animals.
 Even domesticated ones aren't especially cuddly and have been known to attack their human caregivers on occasion.
 They just don't have especially warm and fuzzy personalities.
-In fact, if you come across a raccoon (especially an adults one) that seems tame or docile, or one walking around in daylight, it's very possible that it's sick with rabies; so give it a wide berth.
+In fact, if you come across a raccoon (especially an adults one) that seems tame or indifferent, or one walking around in daylight, it's very possible that it's sick with rabies; so give it a wide berth.
 Do not attempt to trap it on your own.
 Call us instead.

 Raccoons can do serious damage to a home.
 They up shingles, siding, and vents just to make their way in, and they do even more damage inside your home once they do.
 They tear up insulation, rummage through and damage stored clothing and other items, damage HVAC equipment and tear up the duct work, and poop and pee all over the place.
 They're definitely not the kind of guests you want living in your attic or anywhere else in your home.

 Raccoons also build nests that can cause fire hazards, especially when they build them in the chimney.
 Removing raccoons from chimneys and then making the chimneys animal-proof keeps us busy year-round.
 (By the way, when we make a chimney raccoon-proof, it also keeps squirrels, birds, and other animals out.)